-At UK Care Guide we understand that often the financial prospect of care can be daunting and difficult.
+At UK Care Guide, we understand that often the financial prospect of care can be daunting and difficult.
 That’s why we’ve compiled comprehensive articles on each method of paying for care to help you to make a sound decision.

 Getting this wrong can easily cost YOU £30,000.

-That is why we recommend you read this article carefully, as we are pleased to have been able to help our site users avoid making a wrong, and very expensive, decision.
+That is why we recommend you read this article carefully, as we are pleased to have been able to help our site users avoid making a wrong and very expensive, decision.
 A decision that once made can not usually be revoked.

-– the advantages and disadvantages of a care annuity
+– the advantages and disadvantages

 – who is eligible for an immediate care annuity

 – how to find a professional financial specialist to help you make the right decision and avoid overspending by thousands of pounds

 An annuity is simply a term that means an income is paid for the rest of your life.

 A ‘Long Term Care Annuity’ is a type of insurance policy which provides a level of income for your lifetime, which you can use to pay for long-term care, and in particular where you use an annuity for care home fees.
 It is especially useful for those that may have a shorter life expectancy.